-This section I regard as a follow up to the ‘Akeidah’ [Bereishit 22:1-19] – a scenario concerned with the passing of the lineage blessing from Hashem to Avraham and to Isaac.
-Here, Jacob is to receive this blessing from Isaac.
+This section I regard as a follow up to the ‘Akeidah’ [Bereishit 22:1-19] – a scenario concerned with establishing the lineage blessing from Hashem to Avraham, and which consecrates Isaac as the next recipient.

 – Both this story and the Akeidah, involve a conundrum or paradox.
-It is exactly the point of the paradox that puts one face to face with the issue at hand and provides a way of approaching a possible solution.
+It is exactly the point of the paradox that puts one face to face with the issue at hand and provides its resolution.

 – Like the Akeidah, the characters in the plot have specific roles and identities.
 By understanding the significance of each character and their function in relation to one another, it is possible to begin deciphering the puzzle.

 – Isaac is married to Rebecca and is the father of Jacob and Esau; the text states that he has a particular fondness for Esau; he possesses the ‘lineage blessing’ which he is to pass down to one of his sons – this blessing originated from Hashem and is the promise of prosperity, sustenance, and inheritance as the foundation of the Jewish people.

 – Rebecca is married to Isaac and is the mother of Jacob and Esau; the text states that she has a particular fondness for Jacob; at the moment of Isaac stating his intention to give the lineage blessing to Esau, Rebecca immediately develops an elaborate plot to put Jacob into Esau’s place.